wilsongis/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Specializing in What Not to Do Since 1972
+role: Specializing in "What Not to Do" since 1972

 # Organizations/Affiliations
 organizations: